arpruss/xnowebkit/README.md

-# xnowebkit
+Xposed module to block webview url loading.

-Xposed module to disable WebKit
+This will disable ads in some apps, but will also disable some functionality in others.